Kairotic/mistakes/mistakes.md

 one of our main topics of inquiry when talking to our advisers (particularly esteemed industrial weaver Leslie Downes).
-Through discussion, we came to understand that simulating such physical interaction between threads is beyond even the even the most expensive simulation software.
+Through discussion, we came to understand that simulating such physical interaction between threads is beyond even the most expensive simulation software.

 We have already mentioned two aspects of weaving which do not feature